-Attendance (Required, Not Graded, Point Deductions for Missing Class) - It is crucial that you be in class to benefit from discussing readings with your classmates and to practice applying content to simulated negotiations.
-Participation is counted through the weekly google survey shared in class and your participation.
+1. Attendance (Required, Not Graded, Point Deductions for Missing Class) - It is crucial that you be in class to benefit from discussing readings with your classmates and to practice applying content to simulated negotiations.
+Participation is counted through the weekly Google survey shared in class and your active presence in class.